telerik/blazor-docs/components/pdfviewer/annotations.md

 # PdfViewer Annotations

-The PdfViewer supports a set of annotation types that the user can add to enhance the PDF document - highlight important text areas or add notes as free text.
+The PdfViewer supports a set of annotation types to enhance PDF documents.
+For example, users can highlight important text areas or add notes as free text.

 The PDFViewer creates a dedicated layer for the annotations and includes them when downloading or printing the file.
 When downloading a file with annotations and opening it again, the PDFViewer allows editing the previously created annotations.